 Virginia Special Warranty Deed Form

-A Virginia special warranty deed passes real estate ownership between two parties and warrants a clear title for the period in which it was held by the grantor.
+A Virginia special warranty deed passes real estate between two parties and warrants a clear title for the period in which it was held by the grantor.
 The form outlines the grantor’s right to convey and that claims pre-dating their ownership are the buyer’s responsibility.
-With this deed, the grantor must only defend the title against claims made under them.
+With this deed, the grantor is only responsible for defending against claims that arose during their ownership.

 Virginia Special Warranty Deed Form

-A Virginia special warranty deed passes real estate ownership between two parties and warrants a clear title for the period in which it was held by the grantor.
+A Virginia special warranty deed passes real estate between two parties and warrants a clear title for the period in which it was held by the grantor.
 The form outlines the grantor’s right to convey and that claims pre-dating their ownership are the buyer’s responsibility.
-With this deed, the grantor must only defend the title against claims made under them.
+With this deed, the grantor is only responsible for defending against claims that arose during their ownership.

-A Virginia special warranty deed passes real estate ownership between two parties and warrants a clear title for the period in which it was held by the grantor.
+A Virginia special warranty deed passes real estate between two parties and warrants a clear title for the period in which it was held by the grantor.
 The form outlines the grantor’s right to convey and that claims pre-dating their ownership are the buyer’s responsibility.
-With this deed, the grantor must only defend the title against claims made under them.
+With this deed, the grantor is only responsible for defending against claims that arose during their ownership.

 1. Home »